rocket2050/osm_elasticSearch/README.md

 # Role Name
 osm_elasticSearch

+# Prerequisites
+The prerequisites for installing and configuring elasticsearch is Java

 # Variables/Default for elasticsearch

- This role was built using [Default_Variables](https://github.com/opstree-ansible/osm_elasticSearch/blob/master/defaults/main.yml).
+ This role was built using [vars](https://github.com/opstree-ansible/osm_elasticSearch/blob/release-1.0/vars/main.yml).

 # Example Playbook